adarsh-k-tiwari/news-rl-recommender/README.md

 # Personalized News Recommendation System using Reinforcement Learning

 A RL-based news recommendation system with an interactive web interface to optimize long-term user engagement using the MIND dataset.
-Features real-time training, multiple RL algorithms (CMAB, DQN, Dueling DQN, SAC), and a A&M Themed Scroll interface with live performance metrics.
+Features real-time training, multiple RL algorithms (CMAB, DQN, Dueling DQN, SAC), and a TAMU AUX themed interface with live performance metrics.

 ## Authors
 - Adarsh Kumar (635009465)